 This confusion stems from the fact that bitcoin and its underlying technology, the blockchain, were never really defined separately when bitcoin launched.
 The idea was that the blockchain would be little more than the system that allows the transfer of BTC between users, and Satoshi, the creator of bitcoin, intentionally limited the blockchains capabilities for security purposes.
 But the coin and the blockchain are two very different things, capable of acting and being used independently.

 Ether, traded under the code ETH, can be purchased at exchanges and used to pay for products and services at most merchants that accept cryptocurrencies.
-After all, it’s the second biggest cryptocurrency by market cap at the time of writing.
+At the time of writing (September 2017), it was the second-biggest cryptocurrency by market cap.

 Ether is also used to pay for transaction fees and for computational services when using the Ethereum network.

-Ether is mined similarly to bitcoin, i.e. you set your computer to attempt to solve the question present on a particular block in the blockchain.
+Ether is mined similarly to bitcoin.
+You set your computer to attempt to solve the question present on a particular block in the blockchain.
 Once you find the answer, you get paid in ETH.

-However, the goal of Ethereum is to be something greater than a coin.
-Not happy with how the blockchain technology was being underutilized by bitcoin, the creators of Ethereum set out to truly take the blockchain to the next level.
+However, the goal of Ethereum is to be something more than a coin.
+Not happy with how the blockchain technology was being underutilized by bitcoin, the creators of Ethereum set out to take the blockchain to the next level.
 They envisage a method to decentralize the Internet itself.

 Why a decentralized system?

-To understand what a decentralized system is, you need to understand how our current networking systems work, i.e. centralized systems.
+To understand what a decentralized system is, you need to understand how our current networking systems work, which are centralized systems.
 Let’s say you have an online account where you store photos.
 Let’s call it “CloudPhoto”.
 You can upload photos to CloudPhoto, and you can access those photos from anywhere.
 Now let’s say something goes wrong, and CloudPhoto’s servers burn down.
-Unfortunately, you can’t access your photos, and all are lost.
+Unfortunately, you can’t access your photos, and all of them are lost.

 This is a centralized system.
 Usually, we mitigate this scenario by creating backups of our data, making copies of the same data and storing them elsewhere or by keeping different groups of data on different servers.
 This decentralizes the system.